-The year ended December 31, 2022 was marked by record operational and financial results across the Company, including record total production, net income, Adjusted EBITDA, net cash provided by operating activities and adjusted Free Cash Flow.
-San Mateo also had a record year in 2022, including increased throughput volumes for natural gas gathering and processing, oil gathering and transportation and water handling, as well as record net income and record Adjusted EBITDA.
+The year ended December 31, 2023 was marked by record operational and financial results across the Company.
+San Mateo also had a record year in 2023, including increased throughput volumes for natural gas gathering and processing, oil gathering and transportation and water handling, as well as our second highest annual net income and record Adjusted EBITDA (a non-GAAP financial measure).
 The charts below show the five-year growth experienced by both our exploration and production business and our midstream business.
-As shown below, our third-party midstream services revenues have experienced significant growth since the formation of San Mateo in 2017.